 Locations & Seating

-The availability of seating here varies widely across the many terminals and concourses, though by and large the seats are equipped with armrests.
+The seating availability here varies widely across the many terminals and concourses, though the seats are equipped with armrests.
 Some travellers have luck pushing seats with armrests together to form makeshift beds.
 Terminals 2A and 2E are reportedly the most comfortable for overnight stays, with T2E offering the most seating options.

 Here are good sleep spots that travellers have reported:

-- In Terminal 2D, look for the coffee machine where there is a small nook which, aside from the noise of the cleaning staff and the lights which are left on, reportedly provides a quiet and comfortable spot for sleeping.
+• In Terminal 2D, look for the coffee machine with a small nook that, aside from the noise of the cleaning staff and the lights left on, reportedly provides a quiet and comfortable spot for sleeping.

-- In Terminal 2E, a free rest area near Yotel has carpeting and is much quieter.
+• In Terminal 2E, a free rest area near Yotel has carpeting, making it much quieter.

 Travellers recommend avoiding the Metro stop for sleeping.
-The station itself may not be patrolled by security guards, so homeless and vagrants tend to gather here.
+Security guards may not patrol the station itself, so homeless and vagrants tend to gather here.

 Rest Zones